pydanny/pydanny.github.com/posts2012/2012-07-28-django-update-view-no-slug.rst

 ==========================================

 :date: 2012-07-28 09:30
-:tags: python, django, howto, django-CBVs
+:tags: python, django, howto, class-based-views
 :category: django

 Today I wanted to use the Django Class Based View (CBV) UpdateView but without a slug identifier in the URL.
 For example, instead of ``/profiles/pydanny/`` I would go to ``/my-crazy-profile/``.
 Also, I needed to force authentication.